huaweicloud/terraform-provider-huaweicloud/docs/resources/smn_topic.md

 The following arguments are supported:

+* `region` - (Optional) The region in which to obtain the SMN topic resource.
+If omitted, the provider-level region will work as default.
+Changing this creates a new SMN Topic resource.

 * `name` - (Required) The name of the topic to be created.

 * `display_name` - (Optional) Topic display name, which is presented as the